arangodb/docs/3.7/http/general.md

 #### Hot-Reload of JWT Secrets

-To perform a hot reload the JWT secrets of a local arangod process you may use the following HTTP restful API.
-Perform a **POST** request to reload the secret, a **GET** request may be used to load information obout the currently used secrets.
+To reload the JWT secrets of a local arangod process without a restart, you may use the following restful API.
+A **POST** request reloads the secret, a **GET** request may be used to load information about the currently used secrets:

-Hot-Reload the secrets from disk use:
+Hot-Reload the secrets from disk:

 `POST /_admin/server/jwt`

-To fetch information about the currently loaded secrets use:
+To fetch information about the currently loaded secrets:

 `GET /_admin/server/jwt`